tuan0101/MyBlog/OOP/Abstract class vs. Interface.md

 Related topic:
 What is "final method"?
 the key word "final" to indicate that the method cannot be overridden by subclasses.

+tip: add _._ 2 space at the end to break line in this github